greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 - [Docker Desktop](https://docs.docker.com/get-docker/) installed and running on the computer you're using for the workshop

 - Credentials for the shared [GX Cloud](https://vntumnu-gx_workshops.snowflakecomputing.com/) instance.
-[Contact us](mailto:support@greatexpectations.io) if you don't have credentials.
+[Contact us](mailto:support@greatexpectations.io) if you need credentials.

 ## Step 1 - Sign in to GX Cloud and start the GX Agent